Analysis | Police made a lot more reported contributions in 2020 than normal — mostly to Republicans

 The available data are frustratingly incomplete.
 We can’t say with certainty what percentage of those contributions might have simply gone unreported in past years.
 It’s possible, in other words, that the giving was no more lopsided in favor of Republicans last year than normal, it was just documented for the first time.

-It’s also very possible that a president and party which seized on criticism of police as a primary rhetorical point ended up motivating a lot more police officers to make political contributions than normal.
+It’s also very possible that a president and party that seized on criticism of police as a primary rhetorical point ended up motivating a lot more police officers to make political contributions than normal.